UMN-CMS/HGCal-RPi/README.md

 This branch is the current cleanup effort of the Raspberry Pi code.
 The computer where this repository is cloned acts as the central hub for the Pis.
-The Raspberry Pi software and ORM firmware are copied out from the hub at the start of each run using `rsync`, ensuring each is running the latest versions of each.
+The Raspberry Pi software and ORM firmware are copied out from the hub at the start of each run using `rsync`, ensuring each is running the latest versions.
 Boards are designated as readout or sync in `etc/config`, and their respective code/fw is in `rdout/` and `sync/`.
 A number of shell scripts are provided to facilitate this process.
 The most notable scripts are `setup_ipbus`, `start_pi_exes`, and `stop_pi_exes`; others can be found in `etc/config`, `rdout/`, and `sync/` (though the last two folders contain scripts that are only run on the Pis after the corresponding directory has been copied over).